 the doctor a person would normally see first when a problem arises.
 A primary care doctor could be a general practitioner, a family practice doctor, a gynecologist, a pediatrician, or an internal medicine doctor (an internist).

 the place where cancer begins.
-Cancer is usually named after the organ in which it first starts.
+Cancer is usually named (and treated) based on the organ in which it first starts.
 For example, cancer that starts in the breast is always breast cancer, even if it spreads (metastasizes) to other organs such as bones or lungs.
 See also metastasize, metastasis.

 the first, and usually the most important, treatment.

-a female sex hormone released by the ovaries during every menstrual cycle to prepare the uterus (womb) for pregnancy and the breasts for milk production (lactation).
+a sex hormone released from the ovary during every menstrual cycle to prepare the uterus (womb) for pregnancy and the breasts for milk production (lactation).
 See also hormone, ovary.

-a prediction of the course of disease; the outlook for the chances of survival.
+a prediction of the course of disease; the estimated outlook for survival.

-spreading or growing disease, with or without treatment.
+the spread or growth of a disease, with or without treatment.

 a hormone released from the pituitary gland that prompts the breasts to produce milk.
 See also hormone, pituitary.

-a substance found naturally in the body that can be used to produce erections.
-It can be injected into the base of the penis or put into the urethra as a suppository or pellet.
+a substance found naturally in the body that causes blood vessels to enlarge (dilate).
+A man-made version can be used to produce erections if it’s injected into the base of the penis or put into the urethra as a suppository or pellet.
 See also urethra.

-an imaging study that uses low-level radioactive material to find prostate cancer that has spread beyond the prostate.
-The radioactive material is attached to an antibody made in a lab to recognize and stick to prostate-specific membrane antigen (PSMA), a substance found only in normal and cancerous prostate cells.
-This test detects spread of prostate cancer to bone, lymph nodes, and other organs, and can clearly distinguish prostate cancer from other cancers and non-cancer disorders.
-The ProstaScint scan is most commonly used to look for cancer if the prostate-specific antigen (PSA) level is still high after treatment.
+an imaging test that uses low-level radioactive material to find prostate cancer that has spread beyond the prostate.
+Radioactive isotopes attached to antibodies made in a lab that stick to prostate cells are injected into the vein, and after several days the scan is done.
+The scan can sometimes help distinguish prostate cancer from other cancers and non-cancer disorders.
+It is more often used to look for cancer in the body if the prostate-specific antigen (PSA) level is still high after treatment.
 See also antibody, lymph node, prostate, prostate-specific antigen, radioisotope.